Frequently Asked Questions

 How do I enroll in Medic-CE.com?

 Click "Create a new account" on the homepage.
 Then, follow the few easy steps to set up your account.
 You will be asked to provide an e-mail address and a password.
 You will then need to supply the appropriate license information.
 After that, you will select "Create Account."
-Once your account is created, you can sign in and purchase a subscription package or enter a subscription code in order to begin taking courses.
+Once your account is created you can sign in and purchase a subscription package, course or virtual instructor-led program to enter a subscription code to complete your purchase and begin your training.

 Why do I need to provide my license information?